 These last couple of months, I’ve been on a hunt.
-No not on a man hunt, but yes I am on one of those too.
+No not on a manhunt, but yes I am on one of those too.
 No a hunt for blood oranges.
-These seasonal temptresses need to be sniffed out and the source be returned to again and again until they have scuttled off for the year.
-Yes I am painting myself very much in the image of a blood orange hound.
+These seasonal temptresses need to be sniffed out and the source is returned to again and again until they have scuttled off for the year.
+Yes, I am painting myself very much in the image of a blood orange hound.
 Attractive- non?

-- Segment the oranges and arrange on the bottom of a 8″ non stick cake tin.
+- Segment the oranges and arrange on the bottom of an 8″ non-stick cake tin.
 My oranges varied in bloodiness as you can see below, but I kind of like the lottery feel when you reveal the flesh.
 Scatter over some muscovado sugar if you like.

 Save this article to Pinterest, pin the below image!